-Abba received her Master’s of Science in Oriental Medicine from Acupuncture & Integrative Medicine College in Berkeley, California in 2005.
-She has 10 years experience as a licensed acupuncturist treating clients in a variety of clinical settings.
-She has received post-graduate certification in gentle Japanese acupuncture techniques, facial rejuvenation, pain and autoimmune disorders, clinical hypnotherapy and Reiki.
+Abba received her Master’s of Science in Oriental Medicine from Acupuncture & Integrative Medicine College in Berkeley, California in 2005, and her acupuncture license in 2006.
+She has over 10 years experience as a licensed acupuncturist treating clients in a variety of clinical settings, and is certified in gentle Japanese acupuncture techniques, facial rejuvenation, pain and autoimmune disorders, clinical hypnotherapy and Reiki.

-Abba is originally from Branson, Missouri, graduated from journalism school at Mizzou in 1984, and got an MA in creative writing from Sonoma State University in 2000.
-Before acupuncture took over her life, she had a career in journalism and media relations.
-For fun, she likes floating lazy Missouri rivers on a sit-on-top kayak, wild mind writing with a buddy at the Mudhouse, and seeing whatever is playing at the Moxie.
+Abba grew up in Branson, Missouri, graduated from journalism school at Mizzou in 1984, and got an MA in creative writing from Sonoma State University in 2000.
+Before acupuncture took over her life (ha!), she had a career in journalism and media relations.
+For fun, Abba likes floating lazy, spring-fed Ozarks rivers on a sit-on-top kayak, wild mind writing with her best buddy at the Mudhouse, and seeing whatever is playing at the Moxie.